 Results: Supported by 40+ volunteers, vendors, academic partners, and community sponsors, Code Hack is an influential and inspiring annual 24-hour health hackathon where up to 100 staff, nurses, patients, physicians, designers, developers, and executives try to convince a team of strangers (who become fast friends) to collaborate on their proposed wicked healthcare problem, then pitch their prototypes to a panel of judges.Winning teams receive cash prizes and are invited to participate in a 6-month start-up learning cohort in an innovation lab setting.

-Sponsors and community supporters included:
+Sponsors and community supporters include:

 AWS